boot-go/boot/README.md

 **boot-go** accentuate [component-based development](https://en.wikipedia.org/wiki/Component-based_software_engineering) (CBD).

 This is an opinionated view of writing modular and cohesive [Go](https://github.com/golang/go) code.
-It emphasizes the separation of concerns by loosely coupled components, which communicate with each other via interfaces and events.
+It emphasizes the separation of concerns by loosely coupled components, which communicate with each other via methods and events.
 The goal is to support writing maintainable code on the long run, while taking the little more complexity compared to the well-defined standard library into account.

 **boot-go** provided features are:
-- code decoupling
+- dependency injection
 - configuration handling
-- dependency injection
+- code decoupling

 ### boot stack
 **boot-go** was primarily designed to build opinionated frameworks and bundle them as a stack.
 So every developer or company can choose to use the [default stack](https://github.com/boot-go/stack), a shared stack or rather create a new one.
 Stacks should be build with one specific purpose in mind for building a **microservice**, **ui application**, **web application**, **data analytics application** and so on.
 As an example, a **web application boot stack** could contain a http server component, a sql database component, a logging and a web application framework.